danielTiringer/Collection-Tracker/README.md

 From the respository's root run `docker-compose up -d --build`.
 Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see the app running as intended.

-Extra containers have been added that handle Composer commands without having to have these installed on your local computer.
+The main container can handle Composer commands without having to have these installed on your local computer.
 Use the following command templates from your project root, modifiying them to fit your particular use case:

 ``` sh
 docker-compose run --rm php composer update